two-as-one/sub-domain/src/parts/README.md

 This is the default config the part will have when a new game is started.

 #### 3. extend `singular`
-This should return the singular of the name of the part, you can use `Part.random()` to define multiple names.
+This should return the singular of the name of the part, you can use `Grammar.random()` to define multiple names.

 #### 4. extend `plural`
-This should return the plural of the name of the part, you can use `Part.random()` to define multiple names.
+This should return the plural of the name of the part, you can use `Grammar.random()` to define multiple names.

 #### 5. extend `adjective`
 You should return an adjective for the part, you can use any logic to define which adjectives can be returned based on part size, quantity, etc...